ARWL2016/ps-webpack-eames/notes/tech-notes.md

 7. Summary: the `context` and `contentBase` properties describe the location of the entry  files and index.html.
 The `output.path` property describes the build location and the `output.publicPath` describes the location of the build on the webserver.
 When a request comes to the public path, webpack will search in the local path.
 8. See https://webpack.github.io/docs/configuration.html for more details.

+---
+####Creating Multiple Bundles
+*This section configures webpack to create separate bundles.
+In the example, we have three separate html files each with their own js file.
+Webpack injects a lot of functionality into a bundle which we do not want to duplicate.
+Therefore, we create a shared.js file to contain these functions.
+In this scenario, there is no modular bundling.*
+*This can be used for lazy-loading, only loading files as needed.
+In this example, the js bundles are only loaded when the link is clicked to the associated html file.*
+1. In each html file, create a link to `shared.js` and then a link to its own `js` file.
+2. In `webpack.config` require webpack, and then:
+3. `var commonPlugin = new webpack.CommonsChunkPlugin('shared');` This function creates the shared file.
+Nb. in the course, he uses 'shared.js' but this seems to output 'shared.js.js' and breaks.
+4. Redefine our entry points from an array to an object.
+List each js file under an appropriate property name
+5. redefine `output.filename`  to `"[name].js"` This will output js files with the name from (4).
+6. set plugins: `[commonsPlugin]` - this is the shared file
+7. If we run `webpack`, it will now output all the built files to the path specified in `output.path`.
+As before, if we run `webpack-dev-server` these bundles will be created virtually